-- the terms of your request - the document relevant to the request - the FOI Act - Guidelines published by the Office of the Information Commissioner under section 93A of the FOI Act (the FOI Guidelines) - advice from Departmental officers with responsibility for matters relating to the document to which you sought access - the Department's guidance material on the FOI Act
+- the terms of your request

+- the documents relevant to the request

+- the FOI Act

+- Guidelines published by the Office of the Information Commissioner under section 93A of the FOI Act (the FOI Guidelines)

+- advice from Departmental officers with responsibility for matters relating to the documents to which you sought access

+- advice from other Commonwealth Departments

+- the Department's guidance material on the FOI Act

-4 Document in scope of request
+4 Documents in scope of request

-The Department has identified one document as falling within the scope of your request.
-This document was in the possession of the Department on 5 October 2017 when your request was received.
+The Department has identified four documents as falling within the scope of your request.
+These documents were in the possession of the Department on 4 January 2018 when your request was received.